Condiment0271/MGCP-CL/README.md

 Transformer==4.37.2

-more dependencies can follow the [requirements.txt](./requirements.txt)
+More dependencies can follow the [requirements.txt](./requirements.txt).

 ## Dataset